SakthiGobika/Animal-Intrusion-Detection-Sytem-with-Alert-Mechanism/README.md

-Animal Intrusion Detection System with Alert Mechanism
+This project is an AI-based Animal Intrusion Detection System designed to monitor real-time video streams using a webcam or CCTV camera.

-This project uses a deep learning model (YOLO/CNN) to detect animals in real-time using webcam or CCTV video.
-When an intrusion is detected, the system triggers alerts through SMS, email, or sound notifications.
-It helps protect farmland, storage areas, and private property by providing fast early warnings.
+It uses a trained deep learning model (YOLO/CNN) to detect animals entering restricted or sensitive areas.

+When an intrusion is detected, the system activates an alert mechanism such as SMS, email, or sound alarms.

+The system helps prevent crop damage, property loss, and safety risks by providing instant warnings.

-Features
+⚙️ Key Features

 Real-time animal detection

-Alert mechanism (SMS/Email/Buzzer)
+High accuracy using CNN/YOLO models

-Live video feed using OpenCV
+Live video monitoring with OpenCV

+Automated alerts (SMS / Email / Sound)

-Lightweight and accurate model
+Lightweight and efficient system

+Suitable for farms, warehouses, and home security

-Tech Stack
+🛠️ Tech Stack

 Python

 OpenCV

-TensorFlow / PyTorch / YOLOv8
+TensorFlow / PyTorch / YOLOv5/YOLOv8

-Twilio API / SMTP
+Twilio API / SMTP for alert notifications